lsst-dm/dm_dev_guide/stack/deprecating-interfaces.rst

 If only one overload of a set is being deprecated, state that in the reason string.
 Over-warning is considered better than under-warning in this case.

+.. note:
+	The message printed for deprecated classes will refer to the constructor function but this is how we deprecated the entire class.

 C++ Deprecation
 ===============